A Classic Alaskan Backpacking Trip.

 We start by hiking along the edge of the lateral moraine of the Root Glacier.
 Then we turn to the west and cross the Donoho Lakes land mass.
 We pass right under the base of Donoho Peak which rises 3000 feet above us.
 There is a trail for part of the way, though it does tend to be a bit brushy in a few spots.
 We pass the two lakes that make great break and lunch spots.

 We leave our camp set up today and head out for some exploring with just our daypacks.
 It's time for more fun on the ice, this time on the Gates and Kennicott glaciers.
-This area has some of the most interesting glacial features of the trip including some dramatic fins.
-This will be the longest day of our trek but one of the most rewarding.
+This area has some of the most interesting glacial features of the trip including some dramatic fins, moulins and pools.
+This will be one of the most rewarding days on the trek.

 We pack up camp and head onto the Kennicott Glacier and head back towards Kennicott.
 But it's a long way back so we stop for the night near the end of the white ice and set up our camp… right on the glacier!
 Don't worry, we'll take an extra sleeping pad to ensure that we stay warm.